 Luminaries can be purchased from the Warrior Sisterhood table behind section C on Friday 2/14 and Saturday 2/15 for a $5 donation benefiting Warrior Sisterhood.
 Fans can customize the luminaries with a personal message.
 They will be lit and displayed during Saturday’s pre-game ceremony.

 The Breast Cancer Awareness jersey auction will take place in-arena.
 All player jerseys, both game-worn and non-game worn, will be sold inside the Toyota Center behind Section R the night of the event.
 The auction will start when doors open to the Toyota Center at 6:00pm and will close at the drop of the puck to begin the 3rd period.
 The minimum bid is $250, with a Buy It Now option of $800.
 All proceeds benefit the Tri-Cities Cancer Center Foundation.

 Baseball t-shirts will be available to purchase that night for a suggested donation of $20 behind Section X, courtesy of SunWest Sportswear.
-While supplies last fans will receive a water bottle from Tri-City Cancer Center at the door.
 There will also be a large silent auction on the Toyota Center concourse behind Section J featuring gift baskets, Americans memorabilia, autographed pink Breast Cancer Awareness Night pucks, and more.

 Get your tickets now for a night of hope, fun, and entertainment at the 15h annual Breast Cancer Awareness Night on Friday, Feb.
 28th at the Toyota Center!

 About the Tri-Cities Cancer Center / Tri-Cities Cancer Center Foundation